Pillar of Marketing

 Sales & Marketing SLA: Agree to Agree

 Another important piece of a smarketing strategy is a service-level agreement, or SLA, between sales and marketing.
-An SLA is simply an agreement that codifies the commitment to each other and respective roles of the marketing and sales teams.
+An SLA is simply an agreement that codifies the commitment to each other and the respective roles of the marketing and sales teams.

 In the SLA, the marketing makes a commitment to deliver a certain number — and quality — of leads to the sales team in order to help them hit their quotas.
 The sales team, in turn, promises to follow up on those leads, making a specific effort and number of contacts before giving up, to generate a solid ROI for the marketing team’s efforts.